 Optional: I love a little heat to everything, so I added a heaping tsp chili powder, or chili flakes would work too)

-2 15 oz cans white beans, drained and rinsed
+2 15 oz low-sodium canned white beans, drained and rinsed

-1/4 cup finely chopped fresh basil (don't leave this out, it really brings it all together!)
+1/4 packed cup finely chopped fresh basil (don't leave this out, it really brings it all together!)